-Sponsorship: The 2014-2015 Seminar Series is primarly sponsored by the The Matthew Tayback Memorial Fund.
+Sponsorship: Scientific Seminar Series is primarly sponsored by The Matthew Tayback Memorial Fund.